mscharrig/book-rental/README.md

 - Handle possible failure cases and return an appropriate HTTP status code with a meaningful error message.

 ## 2. Implement an endpoint to return books
-Implement a return API endpoint that calculates dynamic late fees and condition-based penalties, updates the book’s availability, and returns a detailed fee summary.
+In the **BookRental.Api** project, implement a return API endpoint that calculates dynamic late fees and condition-based penalties, updates the book’s availability, and returns a detailed fee summary.

 #### Functional requirements:
 - When a user returns a book, the API must calculate rental duration and fees: